 ‘We often help each other out in study and at work.
 We would bring up the academic questions we have difficulty in understanding and solve them together.
 We would also refer internships and part-time jobs to one another.’

 Like Niko, students of Risk Management Science typically came with a strong suit in maths and science, and aspire to pursuing a career in the financial industry.
-Two full-time first-year undergraduate students of the programme will be awarded the Advantage Trust Statistics Scholarship upon admission based on admission results.
+Two full-time first-year undergraduate students of the programme will be awarded the Department of Statistics Scholarships upon admission based on admission results.
 The Fan Fang Qi Ying Memorial Bursary is offered to student with demonstrable financial need.

 To ensure its new students adapt and thrive, the programme draws on its extensive alumni network in the financial community.
 ‘The Programme organizes various alumni sharing seminars and workshops for its students from time to time.
 These sessions are designed to nourish students with industrial experience and insight, therefore bridging the classroom and the business world,’ said Professor Yau.